By Cohort | |

 Kara Rudolph (alumna)

-CAMPOS Faculty Scholar (2016-2017) and Assistant Professor of Emergency Medicine in the Violence Prevention Research Program
+Assistant Professor, Emergency Medicine in the Violence Prevention Research Program

 Kara Rudolph is a social epidemiologist who applies and develops causal inference methods to studying social and contextual influences on mental health, substance use, and violence.
 She received her PhD in Epidemiology and Masters in Biostatistics from Johns Hopkins University.